Dowell-Lab/srworkshop/day10/worksheets/Day10_guide_to_git.md

 ![](md_images/github_image14.png)

-The first time you push you need to enter a GitHub “password”.
-The weird thing is that when they say the password. **They don’t mean your GitHub password.** Github wants a “Personal Access token.
+The first time you push you need to enter a GitHub "password".
+The weird thing is that when they say the password. **They don’t mean your GitHub password.** Github wants a "Personal Access Token".
 So you should go get one of those.

 ![](md_images/github_image15.png)